haitle16/data-structures-and-algorithms/Data-Structures/linkedList/README.md

 * Define a method called includes which takes any value as an argument and returns a boolean result depending on whether that value exists as a Node’s value somewhere within the list.
 * Define a method called toString which takes in no arguments and returns a string representing all the values in the Linked List, formatted as:
   "{ a } -> { b } -> { c } -> NULL"
+* Define a method called mergeLists which take two Linked Lists as arguments, zip the two linked lists together into one so that the nodes alternate between the two lists and return a reference to the head of the zipped list.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->